robertsben/christmas-coding-comp-2017/README.md

 # How to win

-Fork this repo into your own namespace and grant me access (_do not_ create a merge request, as previously requested, the diff will be publicly visible even if the repo isn't).
+Fork this repo into your own namespace, *make it private*, and grant me access (_do not_ create a merge request, as previously requested, the diff will be publicly visible even if the repo isn't).
 I will verify the solution as it appears on the `master` branch.

 Your fork should contain a simple Dockerfile containing all the required build steps and an appropriate CMD instruction (see the example [Dockerfile](Dockerfile)).